rotimiolatunbos/2048/README.md

 # 2048

-It is a number game in which you try to create the number 2048.
+2048 is a number game in which you try to create the number 2048.

 It is written in javascript.